 Take a small pot and mix a teaspoon of sourdough with roughly 30 grams of water and 30 grams of flour and cover.
-The following day, discard some of the starter leaving just a teaspoons worth in the pot and repeat the feedings.
+The following day, discard some of the starter, leaving just a teaspoon’s worth in the pot and repeat the feedings.

-Repeat this for two or three days, moving to a bigger pot and refreshing as you normal.
+Repeat this for two or three days, moving to a bigger pot and refreshing as normal.
 After a week or two, the sourdough will be fully revived!

 Here’s a video to explain the process in detail:

 Even if it looks like it on the surface, peel back the skin that’s formed and see if you can find an area that isn’t mouldy.
-If the mould is everywhere then you will have to throw it away and start a new one.
+If the mould is everywhere you will have to throw it away and start a new one.